1. Your privacy is important

 - collect information from any individual below the age of 18 with the informed consent of their parent or guardian.
 If informed consent from a parent or guardian is not obtained, information will not be passed on to any other organisation or body and shall be destroyed within seventy-two (72) hours; and

-- determine, where unsolicited information is received, whether the personal information or sensitive personal information could have been collected in the usual way, including through a Commonwealth record, and then if it could have, it will be treated normally.
-If it could not have been, it shall be destroyed or de-identified within twenty-four (24) hours of receiving the information, and the individual whose information has been destroyed or de-identified shall be notified about the receipt and destruction or de-identification of their information.
+- determine, where unsolicited information is received, whether the information could have been collected in the usual way, including through a Commonwealth record, and then if it could have, it will be treated normally.
+If it could not have been, it shall be destroyed or de-identified within twenty-four (24) hours of receiving the information, and the individual concerned shall be notified about the receipt and destruction or de-identification of their information.

 3. Use of Personal Information

-MYND Initiative Inc. shall use your personal information and/or sensitive personal information for the primary purpose of its collection, and for such other secondary purposes only where:
+We at MYND Initiative Inc. shall use your information for the primary purpose of our collection, and for such other secondary purposes only where:

 - a secondary purpose is related to the primary purpose and you would reasonably expect us to use it for such a purpose;